The Connection Between ABA Therapy and Behavioral Sciences

 Positive reinforcement is a fundamental component of ABA therapy.
 This strategy involves providing rewards when a child successfully completes a task or achieves a targeted behavior.
 Studies have shown that this approach helps instill desired behaviors among children on the autism spectrum [1].

-The rewards can vary from verbal praise to tangible rewards like toys or treats.
-The goal is to encourage repeated behaviors that are followed by these positive outcomes.
-By consistently applying positive reinforcement, therapists are able to guide children towards positive change, paving the way for improved behavior and social skills.
+The rewards can vary from verbal praise to tangible rewards like toys or treats, aiming to encourage repeated behaviors that are followed by these positive outcomes.
+By consistently applying positive reinforcement, therapists can guide children towards positive change, paving the way for improved behavior and social skills.

 Individualized Goals in ABA